 CICELY SHANKLE, MS, CNS

-Cicely has lived in Fairbanks, Alaska for over 21 years and is very excited to be working at the Alaska Center for Natural Medicine to help people achieve their nutritional goals and/or manage a medical condition through diet.
+Cicely Shankle, MS, CNS has lived in Fairbanks, Alaska since 1997 and is very excited to be working at the Alaska Center for Natural Medicine to help people achieve their nutritional goals and/or manage a medical condition through diet.
 The current nutrition world is both confusing and conflicting so she is here to help those navigate this complex journey to better health through diet.

-University of Alaska Fairbanks – Bachelor of Science: Biochemistry, Minor: music.
-Graduated magna cum laude
+University of Alaska Fairbanks – Bachelor of Science: Biochemistry, Minor: music (Magna Cum Laude)

-Eastern Michigan University – Master of Science: Human Nutrition.
-Graduated magna cum laude
+Eastern Michigan University – Master of Science: Human Nutrition (Magna Cum Laude)

 Certified Nutrition Specialist

-I have lived in Fairbanks Alaska for over 21 years.
-I moved here from Chang De, China with my mom when I was 5 years old.
-She wanted to provide me more opportunities in life than what was available in China (especially for a woman) at that time.
+I have lived in Fairbanks since 1997.
+I moved here from Chang De, China with my mom when I was 5-years-old.
+She wanted to provide me more opportunities in life than what was available in China (especially for women) at that time.
 Fairbanks has been my home since.

-I’ve worked in several various industries before gearing my attention towards nutritional healthcare.
+I’ve worked in various industries before gearing my attention towards nutritional healthcare.
 During my undergrad at UAF, I worked as a research assistant performing analyses on chemical solutions involving chromium and its applicability towards diabetes research.
 I also had another job as part of the administrative staff at the emergency room of Fairbanks Memorial Hospital at this time.
-After graduating from UAF and being accepted for the Masters of Science Human Nutrition program at Eastern Michigan University, I bar-tended for a couple years to pay for graduate school.
-I wanted to shift away from the food/beverage service and align myself with the healthcare industry so I became a receptionist for a small, locally-owned naturopathic clinic and worked my way up to office manager within a year and a half.
-Although this job was fun and kept me busy, it wasn’t quite aligned with direct healthcare so I applied for a nutritional internship at ACNM and as they say, the rest is history.
+After graduating from UAF, I was accepted for the Masters of Science Human Nutrition program at Eastern Michigan University, so I bar-tended for a couple years to pay for it.
+Ultimately, I wanted to shift away from the food/beverage service industry and align myself with the healthcare industry so I worked for a small, locally owned naturopathic clinic for a couple years.
+Although this job was fun and kept me busy, it was not quite aligned with direct healthcare so I applied for a nutritional internship at ACNM and the rest, they say, is history.

-I love to play soccer in my free time.
-You can usually catch me at the soccer fields in the evenings during the summer or at a local school for indoor soccer during the winter.
-I also love to cook and experiment with foods and flavors.
+I love to play soccer!
+You can usually catch me at the soccer fields in the summer or at a local school for indoor soccer in the winter.
+I also climb, play volleyball, and snowboard.
+I like to stay active without needing to go to the gym.
+I also love to cook and experiment with flavors and textures in my free time.

 It is just me and my mom here in Fairbanks.
 My extended family all resides in China.